ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 - **Name** - The worker's full name, which can be recorded in multiple languages.
 This ensures proper identification and communication within diverse teams.

-- **Person** - Defines the individual worker, specifying if the worker is a human.
-If NULL, it means the person's identity is unknown or the worker might be a non-human entity such as a robot.
+- **Person** - Defines the individual worker, specifying if the worker is a person.
+If NULL, it means the person's identity is unknown or the worker might be a non-person entity.

 > [!NOTE]
 > A Person is defined based on a user profile and is read-only.